databendlabs/databend/website/blog/2023-08-20-databend-weekly-107.md

 select * from @stage;
 ```

-However, when it comes to invoking the `infer_schema` function, it is limited to only staged files.
+However, the `infer_schema` function only works with staged files.
 For example:

 ```sql
 select * from infer_schema(location=>'@stage/...');